CCSO trustee escapes, steals dispatcher vehicle - Claiborne Progress

 A Claiborne County Sheriff’s Office trustee apparently missed the outside enough to take advantage of a handy dispatcher’s vehicle to make his escape.

 Douglas Hayward Payne, 22, fled custody shortly after 6 p.m. on Jan.
 19, heading like a homing pigeon to his residence to exchange vehicles.
-Leaving the stolen one behind, he jumped into a gold Jeep Grand Cherokee reportedly belonging to a family member, heading in an unknown direction.
+Leaving the stolen one behind, he jumped into a grey Jeep Grand Cherokee reportedly belonging to a family member, heading in an unknown direction.

 Authorities say the Jeep carries Tennessee license plates and currently has malfunctioning head and tail lights.